nmshd/documentation/_docs_integrate/11-connector-configuration.md

         {
             "triggers": ["transport.messageReceived"],

-            // target is a target reference defined in the targets section "target": "target1"
+            // a reference to a target defined in the targets section "target": "target1"
         }
     ]